2026 · NSS Background RemoverAbout 12 min readNovus Stream Solutions

 The video editor: the same ideas, on a timeline

 Everything above has a moving-image counterpart.
-The video editor does per-frame background removal, with solid, blurred, or custom backgrounds, and adds color-grading sliders, LUT-style filters, text overlays, a timeline for trimming and fades, layers, the lifestyle scenes, and export to MP4 or WebM.
-There are also video utilities around it — an upscaler, a stabilizer, a compressor, format conversion, resizing, canvas extension, rotation, and metadata removal — so a clip can be cleaned up and reframed in the same place it was cut out.
-As with images, the model runs on the device, frame by frame, with temporal smoothing to keep edges from chattering between frames.
+The video editor at bgremover.novusstreamsolutions.com/video-editor brings the same editing ideas to a timeline: color-grading sliders, LUT-style filters, text overlays, trimming and fades, layers, and export to MP4 or WebM.
+There are also video utilities around it — an upscaler, a stabilizer, a compressor, format conversion, resizing, canvas extension, rotation, and metadata removal — so a clip can be cleaned up and reframed in the same place it was edited.
+As with images, the work runs on the device, so the footage never has to leave your machine.

 The reason the video editor feels coherent with the image editor is that it is built on the same shared layer architecture and the same on-device pipeline, so the concepts transfer: layers, adjustments, and the no-upload guarantee mean the same thing whether you are working on a photo or a clip.
-That consistency is the payoff of consolidating into one app rather than shipping a separate video product — what you learn cutting out a product photo applies directly to removing the background from a talking-head clip, and the work never leaves your machine in either case.
+That consistency is the payoff of consolidating into one app rather than shipping a separate video product — what you learn editing a product photo applies directly to grading and refining a clip, and the work never leaves your machine in either case.

-The AI assistant and ~90-tool suite, on one no-upload pipeline
+The on-device AI: cutout models and upscaling, on one no-upload pipeline

 Projects that save locally, and the privacy that never changed